archie9211/Note-Crack-Web/README.md

 # Note Crack ⚡️

-A minimalist, fast, and offline-first PWA for student revision notes, built with Astro and deployed on Cloudflare.
-This project is designed from the ground up to provide a blazing-fast, distraction-free reading experience, making it the perfect tool for last-minute study sessions.
+A minimalist, fast, and offline-first PWA for student revision notes, built with Astro and deployed on the Cloudflare edge.
+This project is designed from the ground up to provide a blazing-fast, distraction-free reading experience with first-class support for mathematical notation and interactive quizzes, making it the perfect tool for modern study sessions.

 ---

 ## ✨ Core Features

 This isn't just a simple static site.
-It's a full-featured web application packed with modern tools to enhance the user experience.
+It's a full-featured web application packed with modern tools to enhance the learning and reading experience.

-- **🚀 Blazing Fast Performance:** Built with [Astro](https://astro.build/) for a static-first, zero-JavaScript-by-default architecture.
-Pages are incredibly lightweight and load instantly.
+- **🚀 Blazing Fast Performance:** Built with [Astro](https://astro.build/) for an edge-rendered, zero-JavaScript-by-default architecture.
+Pages are incredibly lightweight and load instantly, served from a Cloudflare data center near you.

-- **📱 Progressive Web App (PWA):** Fully installable on both desktop and mobile for an app-like experience.
+- **📱 Progressive Web App (PWA):** Fully installable on both desktop and mobile for a native app-like experience.

      - **Complete Offline Support:** A custom service worker aggressively caches all visited notes, static assets, and even the search index, making the app fully functional without an internet connection.
-     - **Smart Update Prompts:** Users are notified with a toast pop-up when new content is available and can reload the app to get the latest version.
+     - **Automatic Background Updates:** When new content is published, the app updates seamlessly in the background.
+Users get the latest version on their next visit without any disruptive prompts.

 - **🔎 Client-Side Fuzzy Search:**